grensen/gif_test/README.md

 ---
 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_spot_wrong.gif?raw=true)
 *We can also spot what's going wrong.
 The state slider, correct = 0, incorrect = 1, all = 2.
 In combination with the other sliders every data is easily accessible.
-For a precise use.
-The sliders can be controlled by the left and right arrow keys on the keyboard.
-For example, to determine the start of training.
+The sliders can be controlled by the left and right arrow keys on the keyboard too.
+For example, to determine the start of training between 60.000 samples.
 59916 seems a 7, or?*

 ---